 - The best times to drive are late at night or very early in the morning (about 4am), and the middle of the day on Mondays-Thursdays.

 - The M25 (the road around Greater London) is Britain’s busiest road by far.
 About 250,000 cars use it every day.
 In fact, 80% of the busiest parts of the UK’s road network are on the M25.
 The worst section of the M25 is the part near Heathrow airport.
-Before coronavirus, it had very slow traffic for 7.5 hours a day and queues that were 6 miles long on average.
+It has very slow traffic for 7.5 hours a day and queues that are 6 miles long on average.

 However, there are many other traffic ‘hotspots’.
 Here are Britain’s busiest roads: